 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 If your name is unavailable, and you’re not sure how to make it distinguishable, try finding synonyms, adding prefixes or suffixes, rearranging the words, using different spellings or adding/removing words.
 This way, you can have a unique name that’s still similar to the one you originally wanted.

-What you do next depends entirely on what your goal.
+What you do next depends entirely on what your goal is.
 If you’re checking for name availability and your name is free in New Mexico, you can proceed to reserve it or use it on your Articles of Organization.

 In the case that you’re not ready to start your LLC, but you want to protect your name, you can file a name reservation.
 For $20, you’ll get 120 days of exclusive rights to that name.
 Or, you can use that name on your Articles of Organization, which will register it automatically.